anyatarascina/pyRVtest/TUTORIAL.md

 ==========================================================================================================
 ````

+This output has a similar format to Table 5 in [Duarte, Magnolfi, Solvsten, and Sullivan (2021)](#dmss).
+Each testing results panel, corresponding to a set of instruments, reports in three separate blocks the RV test statistics for each pair of models, effective F-statistic for each pair of models, and MCS p-value for the row model.
+Negative values of the RV test statistic suggest better fit of the row model.
+F-statistics can be compared to the critical values for different threshold of size and power listed below each panel.
+Elements on and below the main diagonal in the RV and F-statistic block are set to "nan" since both RV tests and F-statistics are symmetric for a pair of models.
+With p-values below 0.05, the model in the corresponding row is rejected from the MCS.

+Note that, in the example of this tutorial, all instruments are weak and no model is ever rejected from the MCS.
+These results reflect the fact that the data used in the tutorial do not provide the appropriate variation to test conduct.
+As such, the results should not be interpreted as to draw any conclusion about the nature of conduct in this empirical environment.
+We plan to include a more economically interesting example with future releases.

 ## References

 <a name="pyblp">Conlon, Christopher, and Jeff Gortmaker.
 "Best practices for differentiated products demand estimation with pyblp."
 The RAND Journal of Economics 51, no. 4 (2020): 1108-1161.</a>